dgarroDC/CustomShipLogModes/README.md

 ![thumbnail](images/thumbnail.webp)

-This utility mod allow other mods to add their custom Ship Log modes.
+This utility mod allows other mods to add their custom Ship Log modes.
 Now you can [kill demons](https://outerwildsmods.com/mods/doom/), [visit other stars](https://outerwildsmods.com/mods/newhorizons/) or even view your gallery of photos (*coming soon?*) in your computer without worrying about compatibility issues!

 The mods adds a prompt to open a menu to select all the custom and vanilla modes (sorted alphabetically but with the custom modes on top) using the flashlight key (**F key** by default in keyboard):